EvokiTimpal/timpal-testnet/WHITEPAPER.md

 TIMPAL represents a new approach to blockchain consensus: one that prioritizes equality, accessibility, and true decentralization over computational power or capital requirements.
 By enforcing one validator per device and distributing rewards equally, we create a system where participation is truly permissionless and rewards are truly fair.

-The deterministic round-robin consensus provides immediate finality without energy-intensive mining or capital-intensive staking.
+The VRF-based validator selection provides immediate finality without energy-intensive mining or capital-intensive staking.
 Device fingerprinting prevents Sybil attacks while maintaining open participation.
 The result is a blockchain that anyone can validate, where everyone earns equally, and where decentralization is enforced by design rather than hoped for by incentives.

 Unlike systems that concentrate power among early adopters, large stakeholders, or specialized hardware operators, TIMPAL treats all validators equally.
 This is not just a technical design choice—it's a philosophical commitment to egalitarian principles in blockchain infrastructure.